tobiscode/disstans/docs/_sources/examples/example_1.rst.txt

 constraint, because we don't expect the signal to be sparse in the first place, but want to keep some sort of regularization to not make the fit explode.
 The number of bases, as well as the total timespan, is set so that there is exactly one basis per year.
+(It is sufficient to only have an deviation component for the annual frequency.)

 .. doctest::